 On the bottom side of the core temp window, you can check the CPU temperature of your computer.
 This Windows temperature monitor also displays minimum, maximum, and current CPU temperature along with CPU load.

-This temp monitor uses TJ Max value to show CPU temp.
-This value can help the users to understand what should be the normal CPU temperature for better PC performance.
+This temp monitor uses the TJ Max value to show CPU temp.
+This value can help the users to understand what should be the normal CPU temperature range for better PC performance.